jyore/terraform_modules/README.md

 # Modules

-This section contains a list of modules and how to use them
+This section contains a list of modules and brief descriptions.
+Full documentation of each module is found in the modules' respective subdirectory.

 * **[iam_role](https://github.com/jyore/terraform_modules/tree/master/iam_role)**: Encapsulates